World Class Specialty Eye Care

 Celebrating over 35 years!

-Age-related macular degeneration is an eye condition that causes progressive degeneration of the macula, the area of the retina responsible for central vision.
-Causing slow central vision loss.
+Age-related macular degeneration is an eye condition that causes degeneration of the macula, the area of the retina responsible for central vision.
+This causes slow central vision loss.

 Currently there are over 10 million people in the US affected with this condition.
 Making it the leading cause of blindness in people over the age of 65.

-There are two forms of AMD: Dry and Wet.
+There are two forms of AMD diagnosed by a macular degeneration specialist: Dry and Wet.
 80% of people diagnosed with AMD have Dry AMD.
 This typically begins with the retina thinning and tiny yellow deposits, called drusen, form under at the retina base.
 Patients typically have slow progressive vision loss.
 In about 10 to 20% of AMD patients, retina damage can progress to Wet AMD.
 This is where the base of the retina has thinned and degenerated to a degree causing delicate abnormal blood vessels to form and leak, causing more rapid and significant vision loss.

 Signs and Symptoms of Age Related Macular Degeneration?

 Age-related macular degeneration usually causes slow, progressive, and painless loss of vision.
 In some cases, however, as in Wet AMD, vision loss can be sudden and severe.
 Early signs of AMD are generally without symptoms, only evident to your ophthalmologist and optometrist during your yearly dilated eye examinations.
 As the disease progresses though, mild vision loss becomes evident to most patients, with shadowy areas in one’s central vision or fuzzy or distorted vision.
 Potentially progressing to severe central vision loss, making it difficult to read and even drive a car.
 However total blindness rarely occurs, because the peripheral retinal is generally unaffected.

 Who Is at Risk and What Is the Cause of Macular Degeneration?